chrisvest/stormpot/package-info.md

         }
       }

-And that concludes our Allocator implementation.
+And that concludes our `Allocator` implementation.
 We now have the parts needed to pool our `MyDaos` with Stormpot.

-We could now just create a Config, set the allocator, create a QueuePool with it and use that directly.
+We could now just create a `Config`, set the allocator, create a `QueuePool` with it and use that directly.
 However, it is generally a good idea to not be too dependent on external APIs, because it introduces coupling.
 So, to reduce this coupling, we are going to introduce an indirection.
 We are going to create a `MyDaoPool` class that encapsulates all the Stormpot specific logic, so it doesn't leak into the rest of our code.
-It will take a DataSource as a constructor parameter and build a pool from it, using the parts we have just built, but it will keep this pool hidden and expose another way of interacting with the `MyDao` objects.
+It will take a `DataSource` as a constructor parameter and build a pool from it, using the parts we have just built, but it will keep this pool hidden and expose another way of interacting with the `MyDao` objects.